theSlug = business-immigration

 Business Visas for Your Workers

 Dhanani Law Firm focuses exclusively on U.S. immigration and nationality law.
-We work with small to mid-sized companies to help them obtain and keep their foreign national employees in the U.S. As specialists, we have the ability to stay current on the latest changes in government requirements and procedures for business-related immigration visas.
+We work with small to mid-sized companies to help them obtain and keep their foreign national employees in the U.S. As specialists, we have the ability to stay current on the latest changes in government requirements & procedures for business-related immigration visas.

 Our firm is based in Atlanta.
 However, because U.S. immigration law is based on federal law rather than state law, were able to assist you no matter where your business is located in the United States.